JumpIfZero/public-wiki-and-bugs/index.md

 ---

-This documentation explains how to use the Kittykeys plugin by JZ#4216.
+Official plugin documentation for JZ plugins

-{: .warning }
+{: .highlight-title }
-This wiki is not complete (yet).
-Please refer to the Kittykeys editor's **Help** tab, or to the JZ plugin discord, for the most up-to-date information.
+This wiki is not complete.
+If something is wrong or missing, please reach out to me.